SEDB/CCMutator/README.md

 Then simply run `make` and `make install`.

 This creates a set of library files in `<installDir>/lib`.

+If LLVM is not availible the shell script `./install_everything.sh` will download LLVM 3.2, compile LLVM and then compile CCMutator.
+Installation will be relative to CCMutator top directory (the directory this README is in).
+The CCMutator library files will be located in `./install`.

 ## Usage
 The result of installation is a set of library files that can be loaded by